-So, if you fancy a flutter on whether a flurry of snowflakes will flutter to the ground this Christmas Day the bookies are waiting to hear from you.
-In London (Heathrow), a YES to a White Christmas will fetch a price of 4/1.
-Birmingham is 3/1 and Glasgow and Edinburgh come in at 3/1.
-You can normally find the lastest odds under the tab/link ‘Specials’ or ‘Novelty’ on a bookmakers website.
-You can Click Here To Bet With Paddy Power.
+Unfortunately, if you fancy a flutter on whether snowflakes will cover the ground this Christmas Day you’ll have to wait until the bookies open the market, this typically happens around late November.
+You can normally find the latest odds under the tab/link ‘Specials’ or ‘Novelty’ on a bookmakers website.
+You can Click Here to visit Paddy Power for betting on Christmas snowfalls.

 At least Santa is pretty much guaranteed a White Christmas up at the North Pole, but as for the rest of us… well, perhaps we’ll have to keep dreaming.

 Terms and Conditions for Snow on Christmas Day bets vary from bookmaker to bookmaker – please check terms before your placing a bet.
 Odds stated on this page are correct at time of publishing.